vedi/cocos2dx-store/README.md

 # cocos2dx-store

+**November 11, 2013**: CCSoomla handles garbage collection of EventHandlers, no need to retain/release/delete them anymore.

 **November 10, 2013**: Setting parameters for CCStoreController has changed.
 Parameters are now passed through a CCDictionary. [see below](https://github.com/soomla/cocos2dx-store#getting-started)

 **October 28, 2013**: iOS server side verification is added.
 This feature is not activated by default. [learn more](https://github.com/soomla/cocos2dx-store#ios-server-side-verification)